codenowinc/level_one_curriculum/the_command_line_git_and_github/create_files_in_the_command_line.md

 # Create Files In the Command Line
 Now that we've navigated to our workspace directory, we can learn to create new directories and files.
-To create a new directory in the command line we use the following command:
+To create a new file in the command line we use the following command:
 ```shell
 $ touch
 ```